IBM/example-health-jee-openshift/README.md

 # Setting up JPA for OpenLiberty

 We set up a Data Source to allow Open Liberty to manage our connections to the MySQL database via the MySQL JDBC driver.
-Fo more details, see this Open Liberty guide: https://openliberty.io/guides/jpa-intro.html
+For more details, see this Open Liberty guide: https://openliberty.io/guides/jpa-intro.html

 The `persistence.xml` specifies the driver details that is injected as the default persistence context via
 CDI: